-The Pro Cloud Server also provides connectivity to a wide range of other tools and platforms, spanning Requirements Management systems, Configuration Management Tools, Issue Tracking Systems, Project Management Systems and more
+The Pro Cloud Server also provides connectivity to a wide range of other tools and platforms, spanning Requirements Management systems, Configuration Management Tools, Issue Tracking Systems, Project Management Systems and more.

-This screenshot shows a list of some of the available integrations, although this list is being added to regularly so it is worthwhile checking whether additional integrations have been inluded.
-For more information see the External Integrations topic.
+This screenshot shows a list of some of the available integrations, although this list is being added to regularly so it is worthwhile checking whether additional integrations have been included.
+For more information see the Integrate Data from External Providers topic.